Step by step setting up a VPN server

 So defguard as a VPN service is one thing, but we need to do few commands on the server, to enable routing all traffic through this server and your VPN.
 For your convenience those we will explain in detail.

-First of all we need a simple & easy way to manage firewall.
+First of all we need a simple and easy way to manage firewall.
 In order to do so on Debian install UFW (it's automatically installed on Ubuntu):

 Edit the /etc/default/ufw file to enable default policies for packet forwarding to ACCEPT